Student Positions

 Description

 The ideal candidate will offer individualized student support by working closely with students to deepen their understanding of course material.
 They will apply active learning strategies, such as facilitation and collaboration techniques, to promote peer engagement.
 Additionally, they will foster a welcoming and supportive environment, ensuring students feel comfortable seeking help.
-The candidate should also demonstrate content expertise, maintaining a strong grasp of course material and utilizing class resources effectively to enhance student learning.
+The candidate should also demonstrate content expertise, maintain a strong grasp of course material and utilize class resources effectively to enhance student learning.

 Qualifications